Use as an affinity column

-Advanced affinity columns can be fabricated by binding Protein-A, which specifically interacts with IgG, to SPM.
+Advanced affinity columns can be fabricated by immobilizing Protein-A, which specifically interacts with IgG, onto SPM.

-In comparison with a commercially available protein A (Column-1) column packed with particles and a SPM column, a large number of analytes pass through the Column-1 at the lowered flow rate of a mobile phase, resulting in incomplete separation.
-While the SPM column can transfer the solution at less than one fifth pressure compared to the commercially available columns.
-Even at more than ten times faster than the normal flow rate (1.0 mL/min), efficient separation selectivity and the high recovery rate were achieved with the SPM column.
+Compared with a commercially available protein A (Column-1) column packed with particles, the SPM column enables more efficient separation.
+In the particle-packed column, a large amount of analyte passes through at the reduced flow rate of a mobile phase, resulting in incomplete separation.
+In contrast, the SPM column can transfer solution at less than one-fifth pressure required for conventional columns.
+Even at flow rates more than ten times higher than the normal flow rate (1.0 mL/min), the SPM column maintains efficient separation selectivity and recovery.

 Comparison of column pressure with soft sepharose particles